mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 > **Note:** If you have no prior experience with Kotlin nor Vaadin, you might get overwhelmed by the sheer amount of the new stuff we will learn.
 Therefore, we recommend to take slow steps and get familiar with both Vaadin and Kotlin first.
-You can also start with the [Karibu-DSL Hello World Example](https://github.com/mvysny/karibu-helloworld-application):
+Feel free to experiment on the [Karibu-DSL Hello World Example](https://github.com/mvysny/karibu-helloworld-application) at any time:
 VOK basically uses Karibu-DSL under the hood, therefore the lessons learned in the Karibu-DSL Hello World example will be applicable in the VOK-based apps later on.